TagSoup/tagsoup.github.com/source/_posts/2012-02-26-ill-show-you-mine-if-you-show-me-yours.markdown

 export RPROMPT=$'%{\e[1;31m%}$(project_pwd)%{\e[0;34m%}$(ruby_version)$(git_cwd_info)%{\e[0m%}'
 ```
-So zsh let's have have a "left" and "right" side of the prompt.
-On the left, I like it nice and plain.
+So zsh let's have have a "left" (PROMPT) and "right" (RPROMPT) side of the prompt.
+On the left (again PROMPT), I like it nice and plain.
 So we're outputting the username@system-name.
 Then we have a line break where our prompt will be.
-And on the right hand side of the screen, we have even more useful info.
+And on the right hand side of the screen (RPROMPT), we have even more useful info.
 We're displaying the current directory, the version of Ruby, the current git branch and SHA.
 I have added some fun colors to it, cause you know, colors are good mmmkay.

 ###On to plugins
 The plugins in zsh are really useful.
 They will extend autocompletion for you and set up some aliases for you.
 Back in your `~/.zshrc` file look for the line that starts with: